algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 - Generates a single file executable
 - Active development and community support
 - Fairly fast build time via ci - ~3-4 minutes
-- Fairly small executable size - sub 20MB
+- Fairly small executable size (see benchmarking results below)
+- Marginally equal executable load time in `onedir` mode compared to `onefile` mode

 **Cons**

-- Larger executable files compared to cx_Freeze
 - Occasionally requires manual configuration for more complex packages
-- Not as customizable as cx_Freeze
-- Load time is long = 5-10 sec but only when bundled in one-file.
-When distributed in unpacked state it is sub 1-2 seconds.
 - Requires complex build packaging matrix to support multiple platforms and architectures
+- Requires minor tweaks in algokit cli to account for the fact that features relying on `sys.executable` will point to algokit cli executable instead of python interpreter.
+This is a minor change and can be done in a backwards compatible way however still a con to consider.

 #### PoC

 The PoC is available [here](https://github.com/algorandfoundation/algokit-cli/pull/382).
 It outlines a simple github action with extra setup that compiles algokit cli as a single file executable on latest versions of Windows, Mac and Linux github runners.

-Testing the PoC against compiled executables revealed the following issues that would need to be addressed on the CLI side in parallel with actioning on this ADR:

-1. algokit task vanity-address - fails to use multiprocessing when bundled in one-file and requires extra setup to use multiprocessing
-2. algokit init fullstack template failing during inject.py execution.
-This is due to the fact that both cli and python when bundled together are invoked from the same directory and inject.py is not able to find python executable.
-Requires fixes on the CLI side.

 ### Option 2 - Nuitka